 Behaviour is regarded as antisocial when it affects your peace, comfort or privacy.

-Territory Housing categories antisocial into three levels:
+Department of Housing categories antisocial into three levels:

 Minor antisocial behaviour is behaviour which includes activities that could reasonably occur, on occasion, in your normal daily routine.
 This kind of behaviour may cause a low level of nuisance to your neighbours.

 Examples of minor antisocial behaviour include:

 Moderate antisocial behaviour involves activities or behaviour that is more abusive in nature, or impacts on the health and safety of others.

 Serious antisocial behaviour is when a person’s life or safety is threatened, involves intentional damage to a property, physical assault and other acts of aggression.

 Examples of serious antisocial behaviour include:

 For more information relating to antisocial behaviour policy and procedures in public housing please see: